 Asylum seekers are informed of their rights and obligations pursuant to Article 17(1)(f) of the Asylum Act.
 IGI-DAI shall provide written information to asylum seekers in a language they understand or are reasonably supposed to understand, within a maximum of 15 days from the submission of the asylum application.[1]
 The information shall be provided by the official responsible for receiving the asylum application, according to a template established by order of the General Director of IGI.[2]
 Where necessary to ensure an adequate understanding of the information by the applicant, it may also be presented orally during the preliminary interview.[3]
 Competent officers are also required to inform asylum seekers on how to contact NGOs and UNHCR and how to obtain legal assistance and representation.[4]
 The General Director of IGI appoints the official responsible for ensuring the conditions to carry out the above activities.[5]

 Galaţi: The ROI is explained in an easily comprehensible manner at the moment of accommodation in the centre, with the assistance of an interpreter, where possible, of a person from the community who speaks English or of the cultural facilitator, who speaks Arabic and Kurdish.
-JRS also has a cultural facilitator who speaks Somali.
 The information is provided every time it is requested.
 There is also written information in the rooms and in the hallway in English.
-Infographics were also displayed with ROI and information about COVID-19.
+Infographics were also displayed with ROI.

-Şomcuta Mare: Asylum seekers are provided general information onthe ROI and the projects implemented by NGOs in the Regional Centre, upon transfer from Timisoara.
+Şomcuta Mare: Asylum seekers are provided general information on the ROI and the projects implemented by NGOs in the Regional Centre, upon transfer from Timișoara.
 In general, IGI-DAI, more specifically the director of the centre, provides general information to asylum seekers only upon arrival in the centre, while NGO representatives cover the details and additional information on the procedure, rights and obligations.
+Furthermore, the integration officer also organises group information sessions on ROI and the medical staff informs them about hygienic rules.

-Rădăuţi: Asylum seekers do not receive leaflets from IGI-DAI, according to the JRS representative.
-NGO representatives inform them orally during counselling sessions.
-Posters with ROI are displayed in several languages on the doors where asylum seekers are accommodated
+Rădăuţi: NGO representatives inform them orally during counselling sessions.
+Posters with ROI are displayed in several languages on the doors where asylum seekers are accommodated.
+According to the director of the centre posters were displayed in the centre.
+The NGO representative stated that these were not displayed after the walls were painted.

-Information on the rights, obligations, prohibitions and disciplinary sanctions applicable during the stay in the Regional Centre shall be displayed in each accommodation room in an international language.[8]
-However, according to the stakeholders interviewed by the author, this is not respected in practice, in all centres.
-In Şomcuta Mare information leaflets were received in December 2021 and were to be displayed in 2022.
+According to the ROI, information on the rights, obligations, prohibitions and disciplinary sanctions applicable during the stay in the Regional Centre shall be displayed in each accommodation room in an international language.[7]
+However, according to national civil society actors, this is not always respected in practice.
+In particular, further improvements would be necessary regarding the provision of information on the centre’s rules.

 [1] Article 17(1)(f) Asylum Act; Article 2(1) Asylum Decree.